Skip to main content

 Agents SHOULD extend @signature-parameters defined in Section 4.2 as

-This nonce MUST be unique for the validity window of the signature,
+Client MUST ensure that this nonce is unique for the validity window

-as defined by created and expires attributes.
-Because the nonce is
+of the signature, as defined by created and expires attributes.

 An Agent SHOULD send a request with the signature generated above.

-Updating the architecture diagram, the flow look as follow.
+Updating the architecture diagram, the flow looks as follow.

 +---------+ +----------+